domwyllie23/sf-multifamily-intel/README.md

 # SF Bay Area Multifamily Investment Intelligence

-A data pipeline and analysis toolkit that replicates the top-of-funnel workflow of a multifamily acquisitions team — market selection, distressed deal sourcing, and price forecasting — using entirely public data sources.
+A data pipeline and analysis toolkit that replicates the top-of-funnel workflow of a multifamily acquisitions team: market selection, distressed deal sourcing, and price forecasting, using entirely public data sources.

 Built as a portfolio project targeting real estate acquisitions analyst roles.